2019 Historical Event

 WATER

 Water, fish, and wildlife are important natural resources in Wood County.
 Lake Fork Reservoir, Lake Winnsboro, Lake Quitman, Lake Hawkins, Lake Holbrook, and many smaller private lakes and ponds provide abundant water for recreational activities and for domestic, industrial, and agricultural uses.
 Lake Fork was built in the early 1980s, initially designed as a cooling lake for a nuclear energy plant.
 The nuclear plant was eventually scrapped, and the reservoir was continued as a future water source for the city of Dallas.
 Dallas put up a large portion of Lake Fork's development and lays claim to 73% of the lake's surface water.
 Metered water did not occur from Lake Fork to Dallas until 2013.
 The underground pipes go from Lake Ford toward Lake Tawakonie.
 However, Lake Fork water is not mingled with Tawakonie's water for ph balance and environmental concerns.
 The damn on the southern end of Lake Fork always releases water from the old Sabine River, to provide a constant natural watersource downstream for cities like Longview.
 Other cities and small developments also tap into the water source with agreements with the Sabine River Authority.
 The SRAis the government agency tasked with the management and operations of the Lake Fork Reservoir.
+In 2025, Lake Fork was claimed the 4th Best fishing spot in the nation.

 CITIES, TOWNS, COMMUNTIES AND UNICORPORATED AREAS